• Skip to main content

 Blend until completely smooth.
 Use a spatula to remove all remaining dry ingredients from the sides of the blender.

-Place a saucepan over medium heat and lightly coat with butter or cooking spray.
+Place a saucepan over medium heat and lightly coat it with butter or cooking spray.
 After 2 minutes of heating the butter or pan, add about 1/3 cup of batter to the pan or your preferred amount to make each pancake.

-The longer the batter sits the thicker it gets from the Oatmeal.
+The longer the batter sits, the thicker it gets from the Oatmeal.
 You can thin out as needed with a Tablespoon of Almond Milk until the consistency is what you desire.

 Stack of pancakes with a few cinnamon sticks and forks near bye.